jepegit/cellpy/docs/examples_and_tutorials/basic_interactions/03_more_about_get.rst

     c = cellpy.get(filename="name.txt", instrument_file="my_custom_file_format.yml")

-REWRITE THIS (should use get instead): For convenience, ``cellpy`` also has a method that can be used to select whether-or-not to load directly from the raw-file.
-Using the ``loadcell`` method, you can specify both the raw file name(s) and the cellpy file name, and
+If you specify both the raw file name(s) and the cellpy file name to``cellpy.get`` you can make ``cellpy`` select whether-or-not to load directly from the raw-file or use the cellpy-file instead.
 ``cellpy`` will check if the raw file(s) is/are updated since the last time you saved the cellpy file - if not, then it will load the cellpy file instead (this is usually much faster